 The Faculty of the Department shall hold regular meetings during each semester; no fewer than three will be held each semester except with specific Faculty approval.
 Agenda shall be circulated in advance of the meeting.
 In addition, special meetings may be called by the Chair or at the written request of five members of the Department Faculty; business of special meetings shall be confined to topics specified in the agenda provided in advance of such meetings.
 (Appendix II contains rules relating to the calling and conducting of Faculty meetings).
 A quorum is defined as one-half of those eligible to vote at a particular meeting.
 Except where secret or written ballots are required by other regulations or when requested by an eligible Faculty member during a properly closed session, decisions shall be by voice vote and a majority shall suffice.
 Robert's Rules of Order shall be followed in all meetings, except to the extent expressly modified in this document.
 The Department Chair shall preside over all Department Faculty meetings except as he/she may delegate this function.
 Copies of minutes of all Department Faculty meetings shall be made available to all members of the Faculty.

 All eligible full-time Regular, Special Title Series, and Lecturer Faculty members, including those holding joint appointments, shall have full rights to participate in discussions, make motions, and vote on all matters at Department Faculty meetings.
 Faculty members with Adjunct or Research Series appointments or persons with temporary full-time appointments shall have full rights to participate in discussions.
-The Faculty may delegate to two representatives of its student body (one undergraduate and one graduate major) the privileges of attending departmental meetings, contributing to discussion and voting on matters of departmental educational policy (GR VII.A.9).
+The Faculty may delegate to representatives of the undergraduate and graduate student body the privileges of attending departmental meetings and contributing to discussion.